GraphCast: Learning skillful medium-range global weather forecasting: Training details

 In order to build a single scalar loss, we took the average across latitude-longitude, pressure levels, variables, lead times, and batch size.
 We averaged across latitude-longitude axes, with a weight proportional to the latitude-longitude cell size (normalized to mean 1).
 We applied uniform averages across time and batch.

-The $\stdweight_{j} = \mathbb{V}_{i,t}\left[x_{i,j}^{t+1}-x_{i,j}^{t}\right]^{-1}$ are per-variable-level inverse variance estimates of the time differences, which aim to standardize the targets (over consecutive steps) to unit variance.
+The quantities $\stdweight_{j} = \mathbb{V}_{i,t}\left[x_{i,j}^{t+1}-x_{i,j}^{t}\right]^{-1}$ are per-variable-level inverse variance estimates of the time differences, which aim to standardize the targets (over consecutive steps) to unit variance.
 These were estimated from the training data.
 We then applied per-variable-level loss weights, $\varweight_j$.
 For atmospheric variables, we averaged across levels, with a weight proportional to the pressure of the level (normalized to unit mean), as shown in \cref{fig:app:lossweights}a.
-We use pressure here as a proxy for the density ~\citep{keisler2022forecasting}.
+We use pressure here as a proxy for the density~\cite{keisler2022forecasting}.
+Note that the loss weight applied to pressure levels at or below 50 \unit{hPa}, where HRES tends to perform better than \ourmodel{}, is only $0.66\%$ of the total loss weight across all variables and levels.
 We tuned the loss weights for the surface variables during model development, so as to produce roughly comparable validation performance across all variables: the weight on \varlevel{2t} was 1.0, and the weights on \varlevel{10u}, \varlevel{10v}, \varlevel{msl}, and \varlevel{tp} were each 0.1, as shown in \cref{fig:app:lossweights}b.
 The loss weights across all variables sum to $7.4$, i.e., ($6 \times 1.0$ for the atmospheric variables, plus ($1.0 + 0.1 + 0.1 + 0.1 + 0.1$) for the surface variables listed above, respectively).